It’s often claimed that good poker strategy involves a mixture of –

 Players who are actively working on developing game theory optimal strategies often have large amounts of information stored in such formats.

 They will peruse this information periodically to recap on the various frequencies and strategies advised by their GTO solver.

-General statistics on poker demographics, as a whole, help us to generate realistic expectations regarding what we are looking to achieve with an online poker career.
+General statistics on poker demographics, as a whole, help us to generate realistic expectations playing online poker.

 For example, the following (potentially unverified) statistic is often cited –

 - 5% of poker players are winning players.